-Aaron Patzer, who sold his online personal finance company, Mint.com, to Intuit for $170 million, swears by an interview method called topgrading.
-It involves identifying the long-term patterns in human behavior by always asking the why rather than the what.
+Aaron Patzer, who sold his online personal finance company, Mint.com, to Intuit for $170 million, swears by an interview method called “topgrading.”
+This interview technique involves identifying the long-term patterns in human behavior by always asking the “why” rather than the “what.”

-Patzer says topgrading was “over 90 percent effective” in identifying people who worked out and worked well at Mint.com.
+Patzer says topgrading was “over 90% effective” in identifying people who were successful at Mint.com.
 The method involves asking candidates detailed questions about success, failure, decisions, and key relationships in every full-time job they’ve held, in chronological order.

-It’s not only an opportunity for employees to evaluate a prospective co-worker, but also a chance for the candidate to ask questions about the owner’s management style.
+This interview technique is not only an opportunity for employees to evaluate a prospective coworker but also a chance for the candidate to ask questions about the owner’s management style.
 “If the staff noted some things that I did not see and they were really against hiring the person, no matter how much I like them, I would not hire them,” says Shiffer.

-Whenever Tom Szaky hires a new employee at Trenton, NJ-based TerraCycle, he always asks the same question: “If you move into a new market and you have a negative $10,000 budget, how do you break even?”
-When vice president of public relations Albe Zakes first interviewed at the company, which makes consumer products out of waste materials, he was initially thrown off balance by the question.
+When Tom Szaky hires a new employee at TerraCycle, he always asks the same question: “If you move into a new market and you have a negative $10,000 budget, how do you break even?”
+When Vice President of Public Relations Albe Zakes was first interviewed at the company, which makes consumer products out of waste materials, he was initially thrown off by the question.

 “I stumbled through some answers and then said, ‘This is a tough question, can I email you with some answers?’
 Tom told me later that he liked the fact that I didn’t give up.”

-So it’s not the answer to a tough question that matters, it’s how a prospective employee reacts to a challenge, and the process that they use to come with a solution to a thorny problem.
+So it’s not the answer to a tough question that matters, it’s how a prospective employee reacts to a challenge and the process that they use to come up with a solution to a thorny problem.

 You won’t hire every candidate, but you can learn from every interview.
-Sometimes you will pick up new interview techniques for employers.
+Sometimes you will pick up new interview techniques.

-Even if you passed on the candidate, that one lesson could be a game-changer for future interviews.
+Even if you passed on the candidate, that one lesson could be helpful for future interviews.

 Put These Interview Techniques to Work